 The University of New England Maine Geriatric Education Center (UNE-MGEC) for several HRSA funding cycles was one of several Geriatric Education Centers throughout the country with the purpose of providing health professionals, health professions faculty and students with interprofessional training. curricula and tools that are relevant to today's older adult population and addressing healthcare needs of an aging rural state in which primary care providers and other health professionals, particularly those with knowledge of elder health are in short supply.

 The Center is located on UNE's Portland Campus and is part of the UNE Westbrook College of Health Professions' School of Community and Population Health.

 UNE-MGEC Activities & Resources

-Among the activities of the UNE-MGEC are education programs including health literacy team training, falls and quality of falls care (evidenced base practice) team training, fall prevention education, art in aging "Living Art Living Well Studio" and emergency preparedness.
+Among the activities of the UNE-MGEC were education programs including health literacy team training, falls and quality of falls care (evidenced base practice) team training, fall prevention education, art in aging "Living Art-Living Well Studio" and emergency preparedness education and training.